-When you step inside a contemporary Scandinavian home, it should greet you with a sweet Välkommen!
+When you step inside this Scandinavian home, it should greet you with a sweet Välkommen!
 (Swedish for the word welcome).
 The pale neutrals and clean lines make it easy to the eye.
 Think of homey and snuggly things—wooden floors, enough dose of natural light, comfy sofa, fuzzy rug and more.
 It all boils down to merging different textures, materials, and elements in a room to get some warmth.

-Keep in mind that the scandinavian design is not limited to white and bright interiors.
+Keep in mind that the Scandinavian design is not limited to white and bright interiors.
 It can be dark or colourful too.
 Designers use a lot of grey and pastel colours in the design in order to get that look.
-This one is a dark, scandinavian bathroom:
+This one is a dark, Scandinavian bathroom:

 Play with shades of grey and clean white

 The Nordic style is not all-white.
 Most of the time, it follows a monochromatic palette where designers layer different, related colours to achieve the best look of the space.